 Through D4D on the Road™ workshops, advocacy experts empower participants and prepare them to work within the democratic processes to improve the condition of society.
 Workshop attendees learn core advocacy skills that can be applied to a variety of issues and situations, including media strategies, stakeholder identification, relationship and ally building, pending legislation analysis, and strategic planning.
 Participants identify new strategies for making change on a particular issue or cause, practice developing and delivering an effective advocacy message, and build relationships to support and sustain their work.

-Project Pericles appreciates the generous support of the Eugene M. Lang Foundation and our Periclean colleges and universities for the 2014-2015 D4D on the Road workshops.
-Previous years' workshops were sponsored by The Henry Luce Foundation and the Spencer Foundation.
+Project Pericles appreciates the generous support of The Spencer Foundation, The Eugene M. Lang Foundation and our Periclean colleges and universities for the 2015-2016 D4D on the Road workshops.